khush3/pose_estimation_odom/README.md

-# Mobile-Robot
+# Pose Estimation of a differential drive robot using Odometry

 # Overview
-An autonomous robot which can estimate it's position(abscissa and ordinate), and orientation(angle) in a 2-D space.
+A teleop-controlled robot which can estimate it's position (abscissa and ordinate), and orientation(angle) in a 2-D space.
 Data received from encoders is processed on raspberry-pi using ROS.
 Complete processes is executed via three nodes position-estimation-node, encoder-node, teleop-motor-control-node. positon-estimation-node subscribes to encoder-node and teleop-motor-control-node and prints localization data.